zadium/Blender_OpenSIM/README.md

 ## Requires

-Not really requires we will try to not use addons
+Not really requires, we will try to not use addons

+For Export to bvh you can try [bvh_enhanced](https://github.com/walkoncross/blender_bvh_addon_enhanced)

 We Need [Easy Weights](https://studio.blender.org/pipeline/addons/easy_weights) To remove unused groups